giulianob83/v-leaflet-ntl/README.md

 ntl.setLayers("your layer");

-change the parameters below if your layer looks white or non trasparent ntl.setFormat("image/png");
+//change the parameters below if your layer looks white or non trasparent

+ntl.setFormat("image/png");
 ntl.setTransparent(true);